johnc10uk/snapshot-s3-util/README.md

 Version 2.0.0
 Added a copy-from option for export
 Test export to s3 and s3n storage
-Import will currently only work from s3n (5GB file size limit)
+Import will currently only work from s3n, now default (5GB file size limit) Option to use fs.s3n.multipart.uploads.enabled to allow greater than 5GB HDFS files to S3n store (core-site.xml and jets3t.properties to increase threads from default of 2 to say 20) s3 import fails as using s3 directory /data/default and doesn't try /.tmp or /archive as seen earlier in debug output.
+Files are in /rootpath/archive/data/default and I cannot find how to override this setting.
+Error is java.io.IOException: No such file.

 # Building
 ```